snyk/jobs/Head-of-Marketing.md

 - Experience with application security products
 - Familiarity with open source products, ecosystems and communities
 - Good social media skills, either with personal accounts or running a company's social platform
-- Knowledge of or experience with managing a PR agency
+- Knowledge of or experience working with PR agencies
 - Community management experience

-### Interested?
-Waiting to hear from you at jobs@snyk.io :)

-Note we are an equal opportunity employer and value diversity at our company.

 ## About [Snyk](https://snyk.io)